Key Points

 • Plot of the standardized residual versus the order of the data (random)

-Below is the final statistical output and the standardized residual plots.
+Below are the final statistical output and the standardized residual plots.
 It appears that the prediction model is valid.
 The next step was for the company to figure out how to extend the shelf life to reduce the amount of product that has to be disposed of because of declining efficacy.

 A sample regression summary for shelf life of medication